Creating Modules

 └── versions.tf # Provider requirements

-Example: Creating a VPC module
+Example: VPC module

 1. Create the module directory